alilajevardi/Embedded-Block-Residual-Network/README.md

 # Getting started
 The jupyter file of [Implementation_v02.1.ipynb](https://github.com/alilajevardi/Embedded-Block-Residual-Network/blob/master/Implementation_v02.1.ipynb) is the start point.
-To start training, div2k images need to be dwonloded, inzipped and stored in /.div2k/images folder.
+To start training, div2k images need to be dwonloded, unzipped and stored in /.div2k/images folder.
 Currently the scale of 4 (X4) is activated.
 Thus the following folders need to be present:

 /DIV2K_train_HR